A lot has been talked on the basics of Virtual Assistant recently here at ShoutMeLoud and let’s move on from the basics and take it a bit further.

-Below are the set of best websites that would help you begin your journey in the world of Virtual assistants.
+Below are the set of the best websites that would help you begin your journey in the world of Virtual Assistants.
 Make the most of these networks and you would be one website away from your dream part or full-time Virtual Assistant job.

-Guru is one of my personal favourite for its systematic approach.
+Guru is one of my personal favorites for its systematic approach.
 One of my acquaintances has successfully hired and worked with two good Virtual Assistants through Guru.
 You can visit Guru.com and sign up for finding VA jobs through their network.
-Guru is a top destination for employers and you could find a lot of VA jobs over their job boards.
+Guru is a top destination for employers, and you could find a lot of VA jobs over their job boards.

-Freelancer, again, like the above is one of the biggest freelance job portals and you could find numerous people on the look for Virtual Assistants.
-Similar process again, sign up for an account and you could apply for VA jobs through their job listing.
-Again, here the number of VA jobs is huge and you could definitely take a page out of its book.
+Freelancer, again, like the above is one of the biggest freelance job portals, and you could find numerous people on the look for Virtual Assistants.
+Similar process again, sign up for an account, and you could apply for VA jobs through their job listing.
+Again, here the number of VA jobs is huge, and you could take a page out of its book.
 Head on to its website, register yourself and browse and apply for the VA jobs over their portal.